lafusew/pf/content/resume.md

 #### $ Frontend

-I started by learning the basics of web when I joined Gobelins.
-And I specialized a bit around application developpment during my first year at Zar.gg.
+I started by learning the basics of the web when I joined Gobelins.
+And I specialized a bit in application development during my first year at Zar.gg.

 | Tech                                       | Stuff I built with it:                                                                                                                       |
 | :----:                                     |    :---                                                                                                                                      |